TheRoboticsClub/colab-gsoc2020-Diego_Charrez/docs/_posts/2020-05-27-Reinforcement-learning.md

 # Objectives

 * Brief introduction to Reinforcement Learning
-* An small example about Reinforcement Learning

 # Introduction

 As one of the main task in the project is to benchmark Deep Reinforcement Learning, with other approaches that are present in the Behavior Studio.
-In this post I will give a brief explanation about Reinforcement Learning.
+In this post I will give a brief explanation about Reinforcement Learning .

 ## Concepts